marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 The client SHOULD request attempts as candidate pairs become available, but MAY delay requests to prioritize pairs when the concurrency limit is small.

+## Probes Received on a Different Base {#different-base}

+Under certain network configurations, a probe packet can arrive at a different base than the one the receiving endpoint selected for its attempt.
+This can happen when overlapping address spaces give candidates with different bases the same address ({{Appendix B.2 of RFC8445}}).

+Both endpoints follow the path validation rules of {{RFC9000}} in addition to the coordinated probing rules above.
+An endpoint sends a packet containing the PATH_RESPONSE from the receiving base to the probe's source address, using a connection ID valid for that path; if none is available, it cannot respond.
+A matching PATH_RESPONSE validates the path on which the corresponding probe was sent, regardless of where the response arrives.

 ## Interaction with active_connection_id_limit